 One major plus point in favour of Astra is that it offers more features in its free version.
-But in both premium versions, you can’t go wrong with either of them.
+But in the premium versions, you can’t go wrong with either of them.

-The GeneratePress support team could potentially be a step ahead of Astra’s in terms of response time, but remember that Astra is a whole WordPress based company (BrainStorm Force), while with GP, you're dealing primarily with a sole developer which has its own disadvantages.
+The GeneratePress support team could potentially be a step ahead of Astra’s in terms of response time, but remember that Astra is a whole WordPress based company (BrainStorm Force), while with GeneratePress, you're dealing primarily with a sole developer which has its disadvantages.

 Another downside of this theme is that it doesn’t have the same level of compatibility to page builders as Astra.